 - Akava.fi -> Työelämä (Working in Finland) -> Akavalaiset työelämässä (highly educated people in working life)

 - Töissä.fi – graduates from higher education in working life

-- Employment surveys from institutions of higher education, e.g. a visual report by the career services team at the University of Turku on doctors in working life two to three years after graduation "Tohtorit työelämässä 2-3 vuotta valmistumisen jälkeen" (includes a link to the report on the University of Turku website)
+- Employment surveys from institutions of higher education, e.g. data on graduate employment by the career services team at the University of Turku

 Help with career planning